EnhancedAthlete/bbPress-Invision-v4-Converter/README.md

 ### Files

-With the converter as-is, you need to edit the PHP ~line 650 `import_infusion_media()` to set the source server uploads http path and delete a `return` line I have added to prevent this code running without configuration.
+With the converter as-is, you need to edit the PHP [lines 646 - 651](https://github.com/EnhancedAthlete/bbPress-Invision-v4-Converter/blob/089ffcca90606ea844973d52780d61954b3a6c2b/InvisionV4.php#L646-L651) in `import_infusion_media()` function to set the source server uploads http path and delete a `return` line I have added to prevent this code running without configuration.

 A ticket exists for a general implementation of this on bbPress Trac: [Add support for bbPress converter to import attachments](https://bbpress.trac.wordpress.org/ticket/2596).